uhub/awesome-coffeescript/README.md

 * [rmb177/MorseCode](https://github.com/rmb177/MorseCode) - A simple page to simulate a morse code setup.
 The main point of the project was to learn more about CoffeeScript and Backbone.js
 * [rizqme/batik](https://github.com/rizqme/batik) - Super Simple Coffeescript Templating
 * [replit/unlambda-coffee](https://github.com/replit/unlambda-coffee) - An Unlambda interpreter in CoffeeScript
-* [rayfranco/fatbot](https://github.com/rayfranco/fatbot) - FatBot is an easy to use and extensible coffeescript IRC bot framework
 * [pickhardt/PublisherJS](https://github.com/pickhardt/PublisherJS) - Publisher was inspired by a question: what if JavaScript let variables follow the publisher-subscriber design pattern?
 The result is a JavaScript / CoffeeScript library that lets you turn variables into publishers, and hook in to them with your own subscriber functions.
 * [patriksimek/csdoc](https://github.com/patriksimek/csdoc) - An API documentation generator for CoffeeScript.
 * [netopyr/coffee4java](https://github.com/netopyr/coffee4java) - CoffeeScript for Java.
 A JSR-223 compliant script engine for CoffeeScript.